 Regarding delayed member statements, administrators must provide notice of delay to FSRA in advance of when statements would otherwise have been required.
 Administrators should advise the FSRA when they expect to send the statements and whether notice of the delay has been provided to bargaining agents, if applicable.

 - Updated solvency considerations: On April 16, Retraite Quebec announced that all payments (transfers and refunds) to be made between April 17–December 31, 2020 must consider the degree of solvency that reflects the plan’s current financial situation.
 Specific guidance on determining the degree of solvency can be found here.
-On July 15, 2020, Quebec published a draft regulation under the Supplemental Pension Plans Act (Quebec) which will codify this measure when published.
+On November 25, 2020, Quebec filed a regulation under the Supplemental Pension Plans Act (Quebec) which codified this measure.

-- Maintenance of active membership during suspension of benefits: On July 15, 2020, Quebec published a draft regulation under the Supplemental Pension Plans Act (Quebec) which provides that a temporary suspension of benefits accrued will not constitute termination of active membership.
+- Maintenance of active membership during suspension of benefits: On November 25, 2020, Quebec filed a regulation under the Supplemental Pension Plans Act (Quebec) which codified the draft regulation introduced in July 2020 providing that a temporary suspension of benefits accrued will not constitute termination of active membership.
 The suspension of benefits must start on or after July 15, 2020 and cannot exceed one year.

-- Actuarial valuations not required: On July 15, 2020, Quebec published a draft regulation under the Supplemental Pension Plans Act (Quebec) which provided that actuarial valuations will not be required as at December 31, 2020, under a private sector pension plan whose funding level as at December 31, 2019 is less than 90%.
+- Actuarial valuations not required: On November 25, 2020, Quebec filed a regulation under the Supplemental Pension Plans Act (Quebec) which provides that actuarial valuations will not be required as at December 31, 2020, under a private sector pension plan whose funding level as at December 31, 2019 is less than 90%, as well as negotiated contribution multi-employer plans and target benefit plans in the pulp and paper sector.
+This regulation codifies and expands the draft regulations introduced in July 2020.

 - Extension of filing deadlines: On April 16, 2020, Retraite Quebec announced a general extension of three months for providing certain documents to Retraite Quebec and to members, including annual member statements, certain actuarial valuations, AIRs, financial reports, termination reports, and notices of annual meeting.
 For more information please see this table.
-On July 15, 2020, Quebec published a draft regulation under the Supplemental Pension Plans Act (Quebec) which will codify this measure when published,
+On November 25, 2020, Quebec filed a regulation under the Supplemental Pension Plans Act (Quebec) which codified this measure.

 - Restrictions on transfer: The New Brunswick Financial and Consumer Services Commission (FCSC) announced that due to current market volatility, all plan administrators have reason to believe that the transfer ratio or termination value funded ratio has been reduced by more than 10% overall since the review date of the most recently filed actuarial valuation report.
 Thus, a recalculation is required prior to the transfer of CV or transfer values from pension plans.